 Meeting Prep

-Your AI reads your calendar, searches your notes, and briefs you before every meeting.
-After, describe what happened and it saves the decisions, action items, and context — linked to everything you already know.
+Your AI checks your calendar, finds the relevant context in your notes, and briefs you before the meeting.
+Afterwards, it saves decisions, action items, and follow-ups — linked to everything you already know.

 Requires an AI connected to your Hjarni account via MCP.